-During the day-light we do not rest.
+During the day-light, we do not rest.
 Rarely we eat a proper meal.
 Just junk food, while riding on the van.
 The chaotic photo sessions at the sunrise cost us too short nights.
-During the night-time, we lack the goodnight sleep.
-You can live on a shortage of sleep one, two or three nights.
+During the night-time, we lack goodnight sleep.
+You can live on a shortage of sleep one, two, or three nights.
 Last year while in Paris, it was partying till one or two a.m. the whole time.
 But it was Paris.
 Much to do.
 No matter the weather conditions.
 Stationary at one hotel.
-Many opportunities for indoor and outdoor sightseeing or simply enjoying time.
+Many opportunities for indoor and outdoor sightseeing or simply enjoying the time.
 Nor sports.
 No activities requiring physical fitness (maybe besides a walk downstairs the Eiffel Tour).
 Not more than five hours from home door-to-door.
 The same time zone.
 Only three-days stay.
 ‘Rest, you will at home’ rule easily applicable in Paris.
-But travelling New Zealand is a totally different story.
+But traveling New Zealand is a totally different story.

 THE ROAD TO WANAKA

 The sun was shining.
-Once or twice I was bitten by some kind of a fly.
-Tired I found a shelter and sat down to hide from the sun.
-Only back in the van I felt the itching.
+Once or twice, I was bitten by some kind of a fly.
+Tired, I found a shelter and sat down to hide from the sun.
+Only back in the van, I felt the itching.
 That day I put on a white T-shirt with long sleeves and long trousers.
 They protected most of my body against the bites.
-In my purse I had some anti-inflammatory salve.
+In my purse, I had some anti-inflammatory salve.
 It eased the itching a bit.
 One of the fellows explained to us that unlike our domestic mosquitos that puncture the skin, the flies here rip it off.
 Hence the itching is more painful.

 On the way to Wanaka